The Pros and Cons Of Equity Release Products In 2024

 Additionally, make sure that whatever deal you choose meets all regulatory standards laid down by The Financial Conduct Authority (FCA) and is tailored specifically towards meeting your individual needs – so take time researching potential providers thoroughly beforehand.

-For those looking for an additional source of income, equity release can be a great option; however, it is important to consider the potential risks and rewards before taking out a loan.
+Equity release can be a great option for those looking for an additional source of income; however, it is important to consider the potential risks and rewards before taking out a loan.
 With that in mind, let’s explore how much you can borrow with equity release.

 How Much Can You Borrow With Equity Release?